 The University will credit 100% of tuition for the term that the student departs to the term when the student returns to the University.
 Should the student not return, a refund of the tuition will be issued based upon the University's refund policy at the time of withdrawal.
 For students who have room and/or board contracts in force, the cost of room and/or board will be reimbursed on a pro-rated basis.

 Students who withdraw before midterm will receive normal withdrawal notations (e.g., W, Withdrew grades) on the transcript.
-After midterm, students may, with the permission of the appropriate instructor, exercise one of two additional options: 1) receive final grades earned as of the date of withdrawal, if work of sufficient quantity and quality has been completed to warrant a passing grade for the term; or 2) receive an Incomplete grade for one or more courses.
+After midterm, students may, with the permission of the appropriate instructor, exercise one of two additional options: 1) receive final grades earned as of the date of withdrawal, if work of sufficient quantity and quality has been completed to warrant a passing grade for the term; or 2) receive an Incomplete grade for one or more courses provided that a reasonable completion timeline is agreed to by the students and the instructor.
 Students who exercise one of these two additional options are subject to all other faculty policies regarding those grades and will not receive a tuition refund for those courses in which a final grade or Incomplete is assigned.

 Reinstatement after Serving on Active Duty